raul-izquierdo/english/sources/grammar/Phrasal Verbs/Phrasal Verbs. English to Spanish.md

 ## Call

-call in = llamar para reportar algo `I called in sick to work` - `I called in to report the accident` call away = tener que irse/ser requerido/tener que atender algo `He was called away from the meeting to take an urgent phone call` - `She was called away suddenly on a family emergency` - `I might be called away if something important comes up`
+call away = tener que irse/ser requerido/tener que atender algo `He was called away from the meeting to take an urgent phone call` - `She was called away suddenly on a family emergency` - `I might be called away if something important comes up` call for = requiere `The situation calls for immediate action` - `This recipe calls for two eggs` call in = llamar para reportar algo `I called in sick to work` - `I called in to report the accident`

 ## Carry